B2B

 The most-cited study in sales response research is The Short Life of Online Sales Leads by Oldroyd, McElheran, and Elkington.
 It found that firms responding to leads within 5 minutes were 100 times more likely to connect.
 They were also 21 times more likely to qualify the lead.

 The comparison was with firms that waited 30 minutes.
-A 2024 RevenueHero analysis of 1,000+ companies found the average B2B response time is still 29 hours.
+A 2024 RevenueHero analysis of 1,000+ companies found that the average B2B response time remains 29 hours.
 63% of businesses never respond at all.
 The biggest pipeline lift available to most SaaS teams is closing the gap between MQL submission and the first sales touch.

 A SaaS sales dashboard tracks three layers.
 Activity is what the team does.
 The pipeline is the output of the activity.
 Outcomes are what the pipeline converts to.
 Tracking only one layer creates blind spots.
 Those blind spots compound into missed quarters.
-The view below is the structure used by sales teams that forecast within 10% of actual.
+The view below shows the structure used by sales teams that forecast within 10% of actual results.

 The three-layer dashboard above is the baseline.
 Two additional metrics are the most common blind spots in SaaS sales reporting, and closing those gaps usually produces the biggest near-term lift in forecast accuracy.

 Pipeline-sourced-by-channel.
 A 2026 Harvard Business Review Analytic Services research report surveyed 522 B2B professionals on GTM execution.
 The top failure they found was the inability to attribute the pipeline to the source motion.
-Without channel attribution, budget calls between outbound, inbound, partner, and product-led are made on intuition, not data.
+Without channel attribution, budget decisions among outbound, inbound, partner, and product-led channels are made on intuition, not data.

 SQL-to-meeting show rate.
 Meeting acceptance is widely tracked.
 Meeting show rate is not.
 A show rate below 65% means qualification standards are too low.
 Prospects are accepting meetings without real intent.
 Every no-show is a wasted AE hour.
 It is also a CAC drag.